 Aero-Art Frank Herzog..

-HALO is 31 metres long - 1.6 metres account for the nose probe.
-It has a height of 7.9 metres and a wingspan of 28.5 metres.
+HALO is 31 metres long - of which 1.6 metres is the nose boom.
+It is 7.9 metres tall and has a wingspan of 28.5 metres.

 HALO has a range of over 8000 kilometres and can reach altitudes of more than 15 kilometres.

 DLR (CC-BY 3.0).

 The HALO project was made possible by the Max Planck Society, members of the Helmholtz Association of German Research Centres and various other scientific institutes in the atmospheric research sector.
 In total, 31 research institutes are involved in the project.

 Extensive modifications were needed to convert the former commercial business aircraft into a high-performance research aircraft.